faradayfan/sygkro/README.md

 ```

 - `<template-ref>`:
-  A local path or Git repository reference.
+  A local path or remote Git repository reference.
 Supported formats:

+  > Template must be a git repository, and must have a clean working tree.

   - Path: `/path/to/local/template`
   - Simplified syntax: `gh:owner/repo`